-HERSKER, late of Muncy, County of Lycoming and Commonwealth of Pennof sylvania, deceased.
+HERSKER, late of Muncy, County of Lycoming and Commonwealth of Pennof Williamsport to strongly encourage the use of Minority Business Enter-prises (MBE's) in conof sylvania, deceased.
 NO-TICE IS HEREBY GIVEN that Letter of Administration in the above-named estate have been granted to the undersigned, to whom all persons owing said estate are requested to make payment and those having claims or demands against it to make known the same without delay.